 In a February 2020 update, the anchor model was modelled to better match its hitbox, just as a series of Riot developers showed off their takes on Dredge Line’s power.

 I like the direction you're heading in, but I'd really love to see a unique, strategic output for Nautilus.
 Might I suggest this: he can yeet his target into his own fountain https://t.co/wJmPm9Out5 pic.twitter.com/K8EcfQVaIaFebruary 12, 2020

 I've enjoyed all the recent videos trying to fix Nautilus' Q, but I think that ability alone isn't the only thing that needs to change.Here's my take on making sure all players can witness the true might of Nautilus. https://t.co/h1rqYMHgQ2 pic.twitter.com/DcpvfovFwtFebruary 13, 2020

 Hitboxes work through maths and science, but what really matters about them is that they communicate clearly with players.
 Here, League of Legends’ makers showed how sometimes that can take place way outside the game, too.

-Problem: Even games as big as League of Legends still struggle to perfectly convey the hitbox of special abilities.
+The problem: Even games as big as League of Legends still struggle to perfectly convey the hitbox of special abilities.

-For more on how hitboxes are made and what makes them so tricky to get right, read our feature here.
+For more on how hitboxes are made and what makes them so tricky to get right, read our feature here (opens in new tab).